-Plan for Campus Development
+A. Plan for Campus Development

-Yale University has developed an approach to the long-term stewardship of the campus called the Framework for Campus Planning, dated March 2000 and prepared by Cooper, Robertson & Partners.
-The plan consists of two documents - the Framework Plan and the Manual that provide design professionals with the proper context for campus building and renovation projects.
-In addition, supplemental documents to the Campus Planning Framework have been developed and are noted below.
+Yale University has developed an approach to the long-term stewardship of the campus called A Framework for Campus Planning, published in March 2000, and prepared by Cooper, Robertson & Partners.
+The plan consists of two documents: the Framework Plan (1) and the Manual (2) provide design professionals with the proper context for campus building and renovation projects.
+In addition, supplemental documents to A Framework for Campus Planning have been developed and are noted below.

-The Framework Plan
+B. The Framework Plan

-The Framework for Campus Planning is a general and public document that contains recommendations for: (a) the seven University planning precincts, (b) future development sites and open space for each precinct, and (c) campus systems, such as use, building form, landscape and open space, vehicular and pedestrian circulation, parking, signs, lighting, and neighborhood interfaces.
+A Framework for Campus Planning is the general and public document that contains recommendations for: (1) the seven University planning precincts; (2) future development sites and open space for each precinct; and (3) campus systems, such as use, building form, landscape and open space, vehicular and pedestrian circulation, parking, signs, lighting, and neighborhood interfaces.

-The Manual
+C. The Manual

 The Manual is a specific and internal document containing development guidelines for the opportunity sites within each planning precinct and for campus systems.
-These development guidelines are the parameters for the building design including planning context, general character, use, density, building form, height, access, parking or service, and landscape areas.
+These development guidelines are the parameters for building design, including planning context, general character, use, density, building form, height, access, parking or service, and landscape areas.